Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- Kingdoms will not try to go to war if they have a Feast ongoing
 	- Feasts are automatically cancelled if a war is declared
 	- All attending Clans gain small relations with each other.
 This gain is boosted if relations were already strong
+1. Disease & Famine
+	- Bad crop years, generating a debuff either local or Calradia-wide
+	- Disease outbreaks that hurt a Settlement stats and can kill characters.
+Potential shake up of kingdom politics
+1. Invasions
+	- Big pillaging invasions, aimed at breaking long periods of stability.
+	- They only take over Settlements so they can devastate it
+	- Highly focused on raiding and executions